marsggbo/marsggbo.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: AI Research Fellow, National University of Singapore
+subtitle: Research Scientist, CFAR, A*STAR, Singapore
 profile:
   align: right
   image: ggbo_on_mars.jpg